HarshaKarapureddy/Social-Media-Advertising-Predictions-and-Scores/README.md

 ### How Optimization Works (High-Level)

-1) *Candidate Generation*  - Thousands of hypothetical campaigns are randomly sampled within constraints.
+1) *campaign Generation*  - Thousands of hypothetical campaigns are randomly sampled within constraints.

 2) *ML Scoring*
-Each candidate is scored using trained ML models for:
+Each campaign is scored using trained ML models for:
     - ROI
     - Conversion Rate
     - CTR